leo91000/graphile_worker_rs/docs/src/reference/api.md

 - `remove_job`, `complete_jobs`, `permanently_fail_jobs`, and `reschedule_jobs`.
 - `list_active_workers`, `sweep_stale_workers`, `sweep_stale_workers_with_config`, and `force_unlock_workers`.
 - `cleanup` and `migrate`.

+Call `WorkerUtils::with_executor` to run scheduling and direct job-management methods through an existing `DbExecutorArg`.
+The returned facade does not expose `cleanup`, `migrate`, or stale-worker sweeps because those operations manage their own transaction or shared maintenance state.

 ```rust,ignore
 use graphile_worker::{JobKeyMode, JobSpec, WorkerUtils};